London Sketchbook (Mozart): Notable recordings

 Several recordings have been made of the Sketchbook in recent years.
-Most are recorded on their intended instrument, the piano.
+Most are recorded on their intended instrument, the fortepiano.
 However, in 1991 with the release of the Complete Mozart Edition, Vol. 45, Erik Smith orchestrated nearly all of the pieces here for winds and orchestra.
 With his orchestration he also grouped several pieces together to create a full, multiple-movement work.
 For example, he arranged K. 15b, a, and f as a single divertimento in C. Hans-Udo Kreuels also did a recording of the Sketchbook in 2003, as well as completing two of the fragmented works, K.15rr, and 15ss.